Bachianas Brasileiras: No. 1

+Scored for orchestra of cellos and dedicated to Pablo Casals, Bachianas Brasileiras No. 1 (1930) consists of three movements:

-Bachianas Brasileiras No. 2
+No. 2

-Scored for orchestra (1930).
-There are four movements.
+Scored for orchestra, Bachianas Brasileiras No. 2 (1930) consists of four movements:

 According to one opinion, the third movement was later transcribed for piano, and the others for cello and piano.
 According to another, it was the other way around: three pieces for cello and piano and a solo piano piece, none of them connected with each other and none of them originally with any Bach associations, were brought together and scored for chamber orchestra.